Judy Moran: Murder of Desmond Moran

 On 15 June 2009 Moran's brother-in-law Des Moran (commonly known as "Tuppence") and brother of Lewis, was shot dead in Ascot Vale.
 On 16 June, Judy Moran and three others were arrested in connection with his murder.
 Those arrested include 45-year-old Suzanne Kane, sister-in-law of Moran's deceased son Jason Moran and daughter of Painter and Docker Les Kane, an associate of Lewis Moran who was murdered in his family home on 19 October 1978.
 Moran and Kane were subsequently charged with being an accessory after the fact and Kane's partner, 43-year-old Geoffrey Amour, was arrested in Portland and charged with murder.
 The fourth person arrested was later released without charge.

 At an out-of-sessions bail hearing in the evening of 16 June, police alleged Moran concealed the getaway car in her garage and later disposed of it in Mincha Street, Brunswick.
 Police had her under surveillance and she was arrested as she walked back to her home.
 Police discovered a rifle in the abandoned car and white gloves Moran was allegedly seen wearing while driving the car were found discarded in bushes nearby.
 On executing a warrant on Moran's home, police allegedly discovered a hidden safe containing three hand guns, two stolen Victorian licence plates, a wig and clothing which police claim matches witness descriptions of clothing worn by the gunmen.
 Moran was remanded into custody on 16 June and later that night her home in Ascot Vale was set on fire in an apparent arson attack.

 On 17 June 2009, Moran and Suzanne Kane appeared in the Melbourne Magistrates' Court.
 Bail was denied on the grounds that their access to weapons represented a danger to the community and remanded them into custody to reappear on 9 September.
 On 18 September 2009, Kane's partner, Geoffrey Amour, faced Melbourne Magistrates' Court charged with murder.
 He was also remanded to reappear on 9 September and magistrate Dan Muling granted his lawyer's application for an order suppressing publication of Amour's image.
 Amour would later plead guilty.
 He was sentenced on 10 August 2011 to 26 years' jail, with a minimum of 21.

 On 9 March 2011, a jury found Judy Moran guilty of murdering Desmond Moran, and was sentenced on 10 August 2011 to 26 years' jail, with a minimum of 21.
 Suzanne Kane was sentenced on 2 February 2011 to two years' jail, suspended for two years.

 In popular culture

-Moran was portrayed by Caroline Gillmer in the 2008 TV series Underbelly.
+Moran was portrayed by Caroline Gillmer in the 2008 TV series Underbelly and in 2012 by Rowena Wallace in true crime documentary TV series Deadly Women.

 In 2014, Moran was played by Debra Byrne in the miniseries Fat Tony & Co., and she reprised her role in 2017's Underbelly Files: Chopper.